Where the stimulus bill stands in Congress, and what comes next - KTVZ

 What are the next steps?

-The House version is expected to get a vote as soon as Friday.
-Then it will be up to the Senate, which is using the arcane budget reconciliation process.
-Whatever version the Senate approves would also have to pass through the House.
+The House has passed its version of the bill.
+Now it is up to the Senate, which is using the arcane budget reconciliation process to pass it by a simple majority.
+Whatever version the Senate approves would also have to pass again through the House.

 How many people could lose expanded unemployment benefits in March?

-Note: This story has been updated to reflect the latest developments.